KusionStack/karpor/README.md

 Karpor is still in the initial stage, and there are many capabilities that need to be made up, so we welcome everyone to participate in construction with us.

 - If you don't know how to **start contributing**, you can read the [Contribution Guide](https://kusionstack.io/karpor/developer-guide/contribution-guide), you will know all the details.
-- If you don’t know **what issues start**, we have prepared a [Community tasks | 新手任务清单 🎖︎](https://github.com/KusionStack/karpor/issues/463), you can choose the issue you like.
+- If you don't know **what issues start**, we have prepared a [Community tasks | 新手任务清单 🎖︎](https://github.com/KusionStack/karpor/issues/463), you can choose the issue you like.
 - If you have **any questions**, please [Submit the Issue](https://github.com/KusionStack/karpor/issues) or [Post on the discussions](https://github.com/KusionStack/karpor/discussions/new/choose), we will answer as soon as possible.

 ## 🎖︎ Contributors